Orange-OpenSource/Orange-Boosted-Bootstrap/docs/components/button-group.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

+{% callout warning %}
+## Ensure correct `role` and provide a label

+In order for assistive technologies (such as screen readers) to convey that a series of buttons is grouped, an appropriate `role` attribute needs to be provided.
+For button groups, this would be `role="group"`, while toolbars should have a `role="toolbar"`.

+In addition, groups and toolbars should be given an explicit label, as most assistive technologies will otherwise not announce them, despite the presence of the correct role attribute.
+In the examples provided here, we use `aria-label`, but alternatives such as `aria-labelledby` can also be used.
+{% endcallout %}

 ## Basic example

 Wrap a series of buttons with `.btn` in `.btn-group`.